Ethiopia Travellers' Handbook Reviews

 Everyone who knows, loves or has yet to visit Ethiopia should own this Travellers Handbook

-Reviewed in the United States on June 21, 2016
+Reviewed in the United State on June 21, 2016

 A really exciting book!
 It is brilliant.
 I have seen many a guidebook over the years, but Trevor Jenner has really written something from the heart, that is informative, honest, clear and easy to refer to.
 Many congrats.
 A book for those who already love Ethiopia and definitely a book for those thinking of visting.